Derpford/incrementality-matrix/classpects.md

 ## Scamperway Classes
 ### Scout/Guide - One who explores the possibilities of [aspect]
+The Scout and the Guide are all about finding neat stuff.
+Note that unlike the Sign, the stuff they find has always been there.

+The Scout's deal is all about treasure hunting.
+They find their aspect in the wildest, most untamed places, and reap the benefits of seeing it within.
+These guys are like Steve Irwin or Indiana Jones; they take great joy in finding the most unusual things, and they see the beauty in every strange, remote place they've been to.
+Expect a Scout to run way ahead of everyone else, bypassing all the Weird Puzzle Shit somehow, and fail to bring back anything useful because they found a cool rock.
+But hey, they know where all the good shit is now.

+For example, the Scout of Law will have a whole bunch of books on really dumb laws and rules, and will also spend all their time limit-testing and figuring out what the rules of the game are.

+The Guide's deal is all about, well, guiding others.
+They know the lay of the land when it comes to their aspect, and they know exactly how to navigate by it.
+These guys are...kind of also like Steve Irwin, but mainly when he's on TV; they love sharing their knowledge, showing others what is safe and what isn't.
+Expect a Guide to patiently wait for you to catch up, because you won't be able to cross this part of their Land without them nudging you away from the pitfalls.
+Don't worry, they don't judge.

+For example, the Guide of Flux is a fantastic storyteller, and also a fantastic director--patiently explaining to each actor what their role will be.
+Including yours.
+Remember, SBURB makes you more powerful if you're better at playing your role.

 ### Judge/Wheel - One whose [aspect] is justice
+The Judge and the Wheel are two sides of the same coin--the coin of JUSTICE.
+And punishment.
+Hopefully mostly JUSTICE.

+The Judge is, funnily enough, also jury and executioner.
+The Judge is like a paladin, wielding their aspect to SMITE the wicked.
+Whenever someone is doing evil, *especially* if it has to do with their aspect, the Judge will know and they'll bring the fist of god down upon that poor sucker's head.
+A Judge will eventually gain a more nuanced understanding of what justice is and what it means to bring judgement upon someone, but for the most part their primary concern is who to SMITE.

+For example, the Judge of Rhyme knows when you fucked up your meter.
+You are never safe from the Judge of Rhyme and his immaculate sense of lyricism.

+The Wheel is sworn to carry your burdens.
+The Wheel's got a cross to bear, and it's their aspect.
+Whenever someone is suffering, *especially* if it has to do with their aspect, the Wheel will end up carrying that suffering instead, whether they like it or not.
+It's like the universe conspires to make the Wheel the target of all bad omens.
+Over time, the Wheel grows stronger as they bear more bullshit, but that doesn't mean they're gonna be happy with being the designated doormat.

+For example, the Wheel of Time is going to be better at scheduling than anybody else.
+To the point that basically the only reason you all can coordinate is because the Wheel of Time can handle your Time better than you can.
+Please thank your Wheel whenever you have a chance.

 ### Jack/Bride - One whose fate is [aspect]
+The Jack and the Bride both have a date with destiny...and their aspect.

+The Jack is perpetually running from that date with destiny.
+Their aspect feels like a chain around their neck, possibly because it is; it's their duty and destiny to be with their aspect, whether they like it or not.
+Don't ask the Jack about the wedding, 'cuz they have cold feet.
+The Jack's always looking for a chance to get away from their aspect, but--due to Wacky Hijinks--can still count on their aspect always being somewhere nearby.

+For example, the Jack of Blades is always getting drawn into physical confrontations against their will; no matter how hard they try to be diplomatic, the solution always turns out to be stabby times.

+The Bride is maybe a little too eager about that date with destiny.
+Their aspect feels like the most beautiful, most wonderful thing ever; it's their fate and destiny to be with their aspect, and they are very, very happy with this.
+Don't ask the Bride about the wedding, 'cuz they won't shut up.
+The Bride is always looking for a chance to commune with their aspect and share how wonderful it is, and--due to Wacky Hijinks--it's actually beneficial, despite being generally really weird.

+For example, the Bride of Doom is...really morbid.
+Like, *concerningly* morbid.
+You know that one friend in high school who was obsessed with Nightmare Before Christmas?
+The Bride of Doom is even *more* into skeletons and stuff.

 ### Hand/Eye - One who coordinates [aspect]
+Hand and Eye are the classes who can keep track of like a billion things.

+The Hand has many, many irons in the fire, and is personally responsible for--and benefiting from--all of them.
+The Hand uses their aspect as an ace up their sleeve, a signature power, and a network of secret agents, all in one.
+Expect the Hand to have someting in place for everything, possibly including killing their fellow players if necessary.
+The Hand is a mob boss, always working an angle and always two steps ahead of the fuzz.
+(For some reason, the Hand of Void gains some incredibly bonkers powers, but Hand of Void players never seem to fully understand how good they have it--maybe because they become good at "coordinating nothing", i.e., are completely uncoordinated?)

+For instance, the Hand of Cloaks has been quietly setting up a series of physics glitches that will launch a bathtub at mach 5 directly into this boss's face the moment the encounter starts.

+The Eye has been watching over you since well before you were aware of it.
+The Eye uses their aspect as a way of keeping tabs on things, a spreadsheet and security network, all in one.
+Expect the Eye to already know about potential issues, and have a rough idea of where and how those issues might come up.
+The Eye is an accountant, always checking the numbers and always catching the details that other people miss.

+For instance, the Eye of Coins is a more literal accountant, making sure everyone's gotten their fair share of good loot and buffing allies who are struggling to keep up with the grind.
 ## Brainitude Classes
 ### Gnome/Sylph - One who heals with [aspect]
 ### Sage/Seer - One who understands [aspect]